gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/README.md

 https://tech.meituan.com/intro_to_logistic_regression.html

 ## 2. L1 and L2 regularization
-#### Why are the shape of the L1 norm and L2 norm diamond like and circle like respectively?
+#### Why are the shape of the L1 norm and L2 norm (aka, weight decay) diamond like and circle like respectively?
 See reference [1].

 #### Why does L1 lead to sparse weights and L2 lead to small distributed weights?